algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/WeeklyReports/Week2.md

 ## Accomplishments

 1. Design
-   - The first mock up versions are done, and the finale version is started.
+   - Completed the first version of the mock-up and initiated the final version.

 2. Research
-   - All images about wine and cheese are save.
+   - All images of wines and cheeses are saved.

 3. Document
    - The template for the Test Plan and Test Case are started.
    - The template for the Technical are started.
    - The Project Charter is complete.

-4. Correction document
-   - the Project Charter document has been corrected

 ## Challenges

 1. Missing Team Member
-   - One member was absent during the first project time of the week.
+   - One member was absent during the first project timeline of the week.
 2. Lack of time
-   - During this week we had public holidays, losing two days.
+   - During this week, we had public holidays, causing us to lose two days.

 ## Plan for Next Week

 - Design
-   - Finish the final version of the mock up.
+   - Finish the final version of the mock-up.
 - Documents.
    - Start the Functional.
 - Research